EnzymeML/enzymeml-specifications/specifications/enzymeml.md

 - __species_id__
   - Type: Identifier
   - Description: Internal identifier to either a protein or reactant defined in the EnzymeMLDocument.
+  - schema:identifier
-- stoichiometry
+- __stoichiometry__
   - Type: float
   - Description: Float number representing the associated stoichiometry.

-### ReactionConditions

-- temperature
-  - Type: float
-  - Description: Numeric value of the temperature of the reaction.
-- temperature_unit
-  - Type: UnitDefinition
-  - Description: Unit of the temperature of the reaction.
-- ph
-  - Type: float
-  - Description: PH value of the reaction.

 ## Modelling

-### ODE
+### Equation [Equation]

 This object describes an ordinary differential equation that is part of the kinetic model.

-- __species_id__
+- species_id
   - Type: Identifier
-  - Description: Internal identifier to a species defined in the EnzymeMLDocument.
+  - Description: Internal identifier to a species defined in the EnzymeMLDocument, given it is a rate equation.
-- __equation__
+- __unit__
-  - Type: Equation
+  - Type: UnitDefinition
-  - Description: Equation of the rate law.
+  - Description: Unit of the rate law.
+- __equation_type__
+  - Type: EquationType
+  - Description: Type of the equation.

 ### Parameter

 This object describes the parameters of the kinetic model and can include all estimated values.

+- __id__
+  - Type: Identifier
+  - Description: Unique identifier of the parameter.
+  - Term: schema:identifier
 - __name__
   - Type: string
   - Description: Name of the estimated parameter.
-- __value__
+- value
   - Type: float
   - Description: Numerical value of the estimated parameter.
-- __unit__
+- unit
   - Type: UnitDefinition
   - Description: Unit of the estimated parameter.
 - initial_value